 A win-win proposition for communities

-When health care is accessed in schools, students benefit because they don’t have to travel to find a physician… or counselor… or dentist.
+When students access health care in schools, they benefit because they don’t have to travel to find a physician… or counselor… or dentist.
 Parents benefit because they don’t have to take a day off of work.
 Schools benefit because students spend more time in the classroom.
 And employers benefit because parents don’t have to miss a day of work.

 Learn More/Measure Up

-Core competencies: Veteran practitioners have outlined seven core school health care competencies—the knowledge, expertise, policies, practices, and attributes—that are essential to supporting student wellness.
+Core competencies: Veteran practitioners have outlined seven core school health care competencies—the knowledge, expertise, policies, practices, and attributes—essential to supporting student wellness.

 Census: Learn about the geographic distribution of models, staffing profiles, student demographics, and community partnerships from the only national school-based health care database